Vanilla Smoothie

 What You’ll Need to Make The Vanilla Smoothie:

 Frozen Banana: You will need 1/2 to a full frozen banana for this recipe based on your taste preference.
-I definitely recommend freezing the banana.
+I recommend freezing the banana.
 I think frozen bananas taste like ice cream when blended in a smoothie and are so delicious!

 Peanut Butter: Try to use a natural peanut butter with no added sugar or oils.